-At this time, the Office of the City Auditor recommends removing the One Day Special Event licensing fee from the Food Vendor License application, until this license can be properly clarified.
-Once clarified it can be documented and approved by the Common Council as a separate license allowing the City to accurately track how many food vendors participate at each event and to calculate the shared expense for the cost the City would incur for this event, as stated in the City Charter.
-As a second alternative, perhaps the Administration might consider creating a separate license called "One Day Special Events".
+In the mean time, the Office of the City Auditor recommends removing the One Day Special Event licensing fee from the Food Vendor License application, until this license can be properly clarified.
+Once clarified it can be documented and approved by the Common Council as a separate license allowing the City to accurately track how many food vendors participate at each event and to calculate the shared expense for the cost the City incurs for each event, as stated in the City Charter.